CheesecakeTM/Simple-YouTube-Downloader/README.md

 - cooler UX/UI

 ## Why this project?
-I wanted to learn Python for some time and this is my <br>
-first project.
-Building something you'll use or other <br>
-people will use is rewarding ^-^
+I wanted to learn Python for some time and this is my first project.
+Creating something you'll use or other people will use is rewarding ^-^